About

 Meanwhile, he took various courses in journalism and photography.

-From 2018 up until the summer of 2025, he produced and hosted the podcast Vakwerk.
+From 2018 up until the summer of 2025, he was producer as well as host of podcast Vakwerk.

-In it, more than 80 people talk about their profession, trade, and/or company—from an architect and public administrator to a peanut farmer and American venture capitalist.
+As such Vakwerk is a unique collection of more than 80 conversations with professionals — from architect and public administrator to peanut farmer and American venture capitalist.

 Flip is currently working on a couple of projects for various clients.